Frequently Asked Questions

 The barcode numbers we issue to our customers came from the numbers assigned to one of these companies.
 For this reason, we do not have to pay annual fees for a ‘license’ to use the barcodes we sell, and this benefit is passed onto our customers – we will never charge our customers any on-going future fees for the use of their barcodes (all of our barcodes are available for a one-off price).

 Yes, you can print your barcode with a coloured background – but use a light colour so that there is still a lot of contrast between the black bars and the background colour.
 We recommend that you carefully test a sample of the printed barcode (using a handheld scanner) before getting all your printing underway.

 There are some sample barcode images on our sample images page

 .
 You can download these & try them out.
 If you have trouble downloading these images, email us for some sample images.

-If you need a barcode for your book or magazine, you should probably get an ISBN number or an ISSN number (from the NZ National Library).
-ISBNs are unique numbers assigned to books, and ISSNs are for magazines.
+If you need a barcode for your book, you should probably get an ISBN number (from the NZ National Library).
+ISBNs are unique numbers assigned to books.
 After you have your number, return to our company and order barcode images online for your number.
 We will turn your number into barcode images & email them to you in digital format.